aidankinzett/EchoDownloader/README.md

 Download video in higher quality (720p).

 ## High Quality downloads
 High quality downloads require transcoding, so will take more time, and be more CPU intensive than low quality downloads.
-To download a single video, without using EchoDownloader, call the flashdownloader python file, followed by the URL for the lecture video as a command line argument.
+To download a single video, without using the EchoDownloader RSS checker, call the flashdownloader python file, followed by the URL for the lecture video as a command line argument.
 This video will be saved to the Download Directory specified in the config file.
 If the high quality video cannot be found, then the low quality version will be downloaded.